 There appears to be a wide imaging spectrum both in terms of size and morphology 5.
-Differentiation from other histological forms on imaging grounds alone can be difficult.
+Differentiation from other histological forms on imaging grounds alone can be difficult, if not impossible.
 They usually present as a single lesion, with mean tumor size ranging from 2.8 to 3.8 cm (range 0.6-11 cm), based on two studies 5-6.

 Treatment and prognosis

-It is thought to be more aggressive than both pure adenocarcinoma of the lung and pure squamous cell carcinoma of the lung 1.
-Early stage disease may be amenable to surgery.
+It is thought to be more aggressive than both pure adenocarcinomas of the lung and pure squamous cell carcinomas of the lung 1.
+The early-stage disease may be amenable to surgery.
 There may also be an increased rate of lymph node metastases at the time of presentation compared with other histological types 7.